GridTools/gridtools/docs/manuals/getting_started/getting_started.rst

    not necessarily a performance optimization.
 It might well be that the version with temporaries is actually the faster one.

-In a  first step we remove only one of the temporaries.
-Instead of calling the Laplacian twice from the ``make_computation`` we will move one of the calls into the smoothing functor.
+In the following we will remove only one of the temporaries.
+Instead of calling the Laplacian twice from the ``make_computation``, we will move one of the calls into the smoothing functor.
 The new smoothing functor looks as follows

 .. literalinclude:: code/gt_smoothing_version3.hpp
    :language: gridtools

-In ``call`` we specify the functor and the ``Do``-method overload we want to apply.
+In ``call`` we specify the functorw which we want to apply.
 In ``with`` the
-``eval`` is passed forward followed by all the input arguments for the functor.
+``eval`` is forwarded, followed by all the input arguments for the functor.
 The functor in the call is required to have exactly one ``inout_accessor`` which will be the return value of the call.

 One of the ``make_stage<lap_function>`` was now moved inside of the functor, therefore the new call to ``make_computation`` is just